cloudberrydb/bootcamp/101-cbdb-tutorials/data-loading.md

 <h3>
 <a id="data-loading-summary" class="anchor" href="#data-loading-summary" aria-hidden="true"><span class="octicon octicon-link"></span></a>Data loading summary</h3>

-<p>The ability to load billions of rows quickly into the Greenplum database is one of its key features.
-Using “Extract, Load and Transform” (ELT) allows load processes to make use of the massive parallelism of the Greenplum system by staging the data (perhaps just the use of external tables) and then applying data transformations within Greenplum Database.
+<p>The ability to load billions of rows quickly into the Cloudberry database is one of its key features.
+Using “Extract, Load and Transform” (ELT) allows load processes to make use of the massive parallelism of the Cloudberry system by staging the data (perhaps just the use of external tables) and then applying data transformations within Cloudberry Database.
 Set-based operations can be done in parallel, maximizing performance.</p>

 <p>With other loading mechanisms such as COPY, data is loaded through the master in a single process.
-This does not take advantage of the parallel processing power of the Greenplum segments.
+This does not take advantage of the parallel processing power of the Cloudberry segments.
 External tables provide a means of leveraging the parallel processing power of the segments for data loading.
 Also, unlike other loading mechanisms, you can access multiple data sources with one SELECT of an external table.</p>

 <p>External tables make static data available inside the database.
 External tables can be defined with file:// or gpfdist:// protocols. gpfdist is a file server program that loads files in parallel.
 Since the data is static, external tables can be rescanned during a query execution.</p>